mendix/docs/content/howto/extensibility/charts-tutorials.md

 ---
 title: "Chart How-to's"
+category: "Extensibility"
 menu_order: 10
-description: "These how-to's will guide you in creating various Mendix apps."
+description: "These how-to's will guide you in using charts in Mendix apps."
 tags: ["build", "app", "developer portal", "web modeler"]
 ---